 In the forum settings, enter the email domains you want to grant access to (be sure to enter

 Here's how the process works for new users:

 - Send them the URL of the Private Forum.

-- If a user already has a confirmed email and password, they will see the forum on the home page in the sidebar menu.
+A: They will see the forum on the home page in the sidebar menu.

 Grant Users Access by IP Address